spaceitup/checkout-android/README.md

 ```

 # Payment Result
 Payment results are returned through the onActivityResult() method in your Activity.

-The following code sample shows how to obtain the PaymentResult Object inside the onActivityResult() method.
+Code sample how to obtain the PaymentResult inside the onActivityResult() method:
 ```
 @Override
 public void onActivityResult(int requestCode, int resultCode, Intent data) {